DiamondLightSource/pmac/docs/source/index.rst

 This documentation provides the following sections:

-* An :ref:`introduction` to the module which describes the overall goals.
+* An :ref:`introduction` to the module.
+* A :ref:`migration` document, how to migrate from tpmac, pmacCoord and pmacUtil.
 * A :ref:`user_guide` which describes how to setup an IOC, and how to execute various motions.
 * Detailed :ref:`design_doc` documentation and auto-generated documentation from the source code.